Publication Date: Jan 15, 2019

 “[A] lucid biography…Curran is particularly attuned to the theme of illusion in Diderot’s life and work, and how some of Diderot’s most powerful conceits…compelled hidden and silent things to reveal themselves and speak.” —Bookforum

-“An exuberant exploration of this endlessly fascinating writer—we need our Diderots now more than ever.” —Sarah Bakewell, New York Times bestselling author of At the Existentialist Café
+“An exuberant exploration of this endlessly fascinating writer—we need our Diderots now more than ever.” —Sarah Bakewell, New York Times bestselling author of How to Live

 “Denis Diderot was many things—freethinking philosophe, tireless encyclopedist, trenchant art critic, iconoclastic dramatist, daring sexologist, spirited dialogist, and intimate adviser to Catherine the Great—and Andrew Curran brings them all vividly to life in this enlightening and engaging book.” —Michael Massing, author of Fatal Discord: Erasmus, Luther, and the Fight for the Western Mind